seschaub/getspeiweb/pages/getSpei_main.md

 ### 3.2 Data visualization
-To visulaize the data we need to run an extra function, i.e. all_spei_viz.
+To visualize the data we need to run an extra function, i.e. all_spei_viz.
 This function returns a list containing of a grid and SPEI data.
-Here, we will use this function to vizulaize the six month SPEI in the month August in year 2003.
-Note that, differntly to the other function, we need to decide here on one SPEI and a particular month of a year.
+Here, we will use this function to visualize the six month SPEI in the month August in year 2003.
+Note that, differently to the other function, we need to decide here on one SPEI and a particular month of a year.
-After we run the function we have to save the different elements of the list seperatly, decide on cutoffs and colours and visulaize it.
+After we run the function we have to save the different elements of the list separately, decide on cutoffs and colors and visualize it.

 ```{r}
 # run function